kraftb/ThinkopenAt.Gnucash/README.md

 and there are tutorials on how to use Gnucash+mysql in Windows (Just search the web).

+## Database setup

+To create a connection between the database GnuCash is using and your TYPO3 Flow database there are a bunch of SQL VIEWs which have to get created.
+You can create those VIEWs by executing the statements in Meta/Views.sql of the GnuCash application.

+The VIEWs described in there are creating a read/write relation between your TYPO3 Flow and GnuCash database.
+Not only the table names are mapped to table names which TYPO3 Flow uses natively but also some column names are aliased.

+Of course the TYPO3 Flow database user need access privileges to the GnuCash database.

 ## Configuration of the application

 Append the following configuration at the end of your